OSGeo/PROJ/docs/source/install.rst

     Default is OFF for shared library builds (BUILD_SHARED_LIBS=ON), and ON for static library builds (BUILD_SHARED_LIBS=OFF).

-.. option:: EMBED_GRIDS_DIRECTORY=<directory>
+.. option:: EMBED_RESOURCE_DIRECTORY=<directory>

     .. versionadded:: 9.6

-    Embed files from <directory> ending with .tif or .json in the PROJ library itself.
+    Embed files from <directory> ending with .tif, .json or .pol in the PROJ library itself.

     The pointed directory can potentially be the full PROJ-data package (uncompressed).
     In that case, about 6 GB of free disk and 16 GB of RAM are required to build PROJ.